Whatever your plans are today, Memorial Day, please remember to honor the sacrifices of America's fallen military heroes.

 From there he was admitted to State Lunatic Asylum #3 (a horrible name) in Nevada, Missouri, where he died in 1903.

-There are many other stories of military heroes in my family line, from the American Revolution to World War II.
+There are many other stories of people in my family line who served in wartime, from the American Revolution to World War II.

 I won't tell all the stories now, but I'm glad to have an opportunity to honor a few of them today.